Traditional Kyrgyz food

 The tradition of the tea party has strongly entered the traditional Kyrgyz cuisine.
 Tea is one of the most popular drinks among Kyrgyz people.
 Kyrgyz people drink tea it in the morning, before and after lunch, for dinner they drink with fresh milk or cream, lightly salting it.
 Sometimes when offered tea, you might be asked what kind of tea you want “kok chai” green tea or “kara-chai” black tea.
 Also it is customary that people in Kyrgyzstan don’t fill the tea cup all the way, so the tea won’t get cold and they can be hospitable and serve you lots of tea.

-Tea prepare in the samovar is highly valued for its taste.
-Making tea in a samovar is popular in the mountains of Kyrgyzstan where electricity is not always available.
+Tea prepared in a samovar is highly valued for its taste.
+Preparing tea in the samovar is popular in the mountains of Kyrgyzstan where electricity is not always available.

 Kymyz (Mare's milk)

-Kymyz is a traditional Kyrgyz drink produced by their mare’s milk and whipping for some time.
+Kymyz is a traditional Kyrgyz drink produced from the mare’s milk.
 Kymyz is prepared only for the period from May to September, when the mare’s feed their offspring and they can be milked.
-Kymyz has a tonic effect and at the same time is slightly alcoholic.
+Kymyz is preparad by fermenting the milk, has a tonic effect and is at the same time is slightly alcoholic (0,7 – 2,5 %) and salty.

 “Bozo”, is prepared from millet, barley, or corn.
 Mostly adults and mainly in winter Kyrgyz people drink bozo .